evanfrawley/idyll-lang.github.io/docs/introduction.md

 It is built on top of React, taking advantage of the one-way data binding pattern to make it easy to create custom JavaScript components that act as first class elements in the markup.
-Idyll also makes it easy to create data-driven articles,
+Idyll makes it easy to create data-driven articles

 ```
 [data name:"cooldataset"  src:"cooldata.json" /]